-- A commitment to initial training over two Saturdays as part of the recruitment process as well as refresher and ongoing training and yearly supervisions with a coordinator
+- A commitment to initial host training as part of the recruitment process as well as refresher and ongoing training and yearly supervisions with a coordinator

 - A brief check-in phone call with a coordinator every morning after a guest has stayed with you

 - To present relevant ID and consent to a new DBS check every three years